toalexjin/c11httpd/README.md

 # c11httpd

-A Lightweight Easy-To-Use High-Performance httpd library in C++ C11.
+A Lightweight, Easy-To-Use, High-Performance httpd library in C++ C11.

 There are several quite famous httpd projects like **Apache**, **Nginx** and **Lighttpd**.
 They are in C, pure web server daemon, and offer high performance.